Plyraa/warden/README.md

    }
    ```
    - Both local file paths and URLs are supported
-   - URLs will be downloaded automatically by the server
+   - URLs will be downloaded and downsampled automatically by the server
    - Returns detailed metrics for each file, including:
      - Turn-taking latency points (moment and time)
      - Average, median (P50), P90, min, max latency